Jason Burkhead, Ph.D.Associate Professor

 - B.S., Biology, Indiana University, 1995

 - BIOL A490/690: Cell & Molecular Structure and Function

 - BIOL A498/698: Individual Research

 - BIOL A499/699: Senior Thesis

 - BIOL A605- Grad Proseminar in Sciences

-The research group includes graduate students, undergraduate students and occasionally technicians who are interested in a variety of academic and professional careers.
-We collaborate with researchers across the globe and welcome opportunities to interact with the broader scientific community.
-Our goals are to contribute to scientific knowledge that is important to the global community, create contemporary research opportunities for students at the University of Alaska Anchorage, and support a research culture including a bioscience curriculum that is directly connected to research.
-Research group members have gone on to graduate science programs at UAA and other universities, medical school, professional schools and industry.
+The research group includes graduate students, undergraduate students and technicians who are interested in a variety of academic and professional careers.
+We collaborate with researchers in the United States and abroad and welcome opportunities to interact with the broader scientific community.
+Our goals are to contribute to scientific knowledge that is important to the global community, create contemporary research opportunities for students at the University of Alaska Anchorage, and support a bioscience curriculum that is directly connected to research.
+Research group members have gone on to graduate science programs at UAA and other universities, medical school, professional schools and industry

 Career History/Work Experience